Technical Writing, and Documentation Service Provider

 I joined Prive in May 2022.
 However, just a month later, the company faced an unexpected financial setback when a few investors withdrew their support.
 The repercussions were palpable as some of the colleagues were laid off.
 During this challenging period, the CTO happened to be in Singapore on a business trip.
 While having lunch together, he assured me that my job was secure and the company valued my services.

-I authored documentation covering multiple wealth management modules and their respective features, implemented the documentation process for monthly release notes, and introduced a documentation portal featuring user manuals, API documentation, training videos, and Release Notes.
+I authored documentation covering various wealth management modules and their respective features, implemented the documentation process for monthly release notes, and created a portal showcasing user manuals, API documentation, training videos, and Release Notes.
 Things were progressing smoothly.
-In December, I took a holiday to visit my parents, marking my first visit in three years due to the Covid lockdown.
+In December, I took a holiday to visit my parents, it was my first visit in three years due to the Covid lockdown.

 Why Hire Me?